Opening an international bank account is critical to the lives of many individuals and business owners.

 International Banks to Consider

 Yes, there are many international banking options available that you can easily find online.
-Unfortunately, most of these banks have hard-to-meet account opening requirements, hard-to-navigate applications, and very high fees for maintaining (and sometimes opening) accounts.
+However, most of these banks have hard-to-meet account opening requirements, hard-to-navigate applications, and very high fees for maintaining (and sometimes opening) accounts.

 That’s why GlobalBanks IQ members & GlobalBanks Insiders choose to open with the banks listed in GlobalBanks Database — which allows them to review the account opening requirements, preferred client profiles, and unique quirks that you won’t find anywhere else.